-Prerequisite: CIS 095 and CIS 156 and CIS 052 and CIS 162 and CIS 164 placed on analyzing, designing, implementing and documenting a complete system.
+Prerequisite: CIS 095 and CIS 156 and CIS 052 and CIS 162 and CIS 164

+Study of the Systems Development Life Cycle including documentation standards, software packages, data communications and systems conversions will be covered.
+Emphasis is placed on analyzing, designing, implementing and documenting a complete system.
 (Repeatable 3 Times) Course Level Fee 2 (4 credits, 3 Lecture, 2 Lab/Lab-Discussion)